-It is likely that part-funding by NZTA of future ticketing scheme developments would be conditional upon their compliance with 'national' standards.
-There would inevitably remain situations where legacy schemes and nationally compliant schemes co-existed.
-This would mean that the benefits to public transport users of being able to use the same card between operators, modes or regions, would be limited.
+It is expected that part-funding by NZTA of future ticketing scheme developments by Regions will be conditional upon their compliance with 'national' standards.
 The situation would improve as legacy schemes were refreshed with compliant technology, and crucially, as interoperability agreement between schemes, spreads.

-Greater Wellington's 'rail only with capability for extension to bus at a later date' objective acknowledges the development of a specific ticketing application, which could be designed to expand or become interoperable with others in due course.
+Greater Wellington's 'rail only with capability for extension to bus at a later date' objective acknowledges the development of a specific ticketing application, which could be designed to have the potential to expand or become interoperable with others in due course.
 It therefore remains valid and pragmatic in the context of the possible national development.